projectsbyif/data-permissions-catalogue/content/patterns/minimal-sharing.md

 category: Sharing data
 weight: 1
 images:
-  - url: /images/zero-knowledge-sharing.svg
+  - url: /images/minimal-sharing.svg

-alt: A service confirms a person's age without revealing their date of birth to a second device.
+alt: A service confirms a person’s age without revealing their date of birth to a second device.

 advantages:
  - Removes the burden on individuals to continually prove the same things